Funding Chart

 - − — zoom out (widen the Y-axis range)

-By default the Y-axis is scaled to the 5th and 95th percentile of the data — extreme outliers are clipped so that the main picture remains readable.
+By default the Y-axis is scaled to the 5th and 95th percentile of the visible data — extreme outliers are clipped so that the main picture remains readable.
+The range is padded by 10% and snapped to 5% increments for clean axis labels.

-At the bottom of the chart there is a brush control — a draggable range selector.
-Drag its edges to:
+At the bottom of the chart there is a range bar control — a draggable range selector:

 Tooltips

-Hover over any point on the chart to see a tooltip with the exact funding rate values for each exchange at that moment in time.
+Hover over any point on the chart to see a tooltip with:

 Reading the Chart